 This is the only normal flow option on the list (though has adjustable flow control, you just have to tweak it to output a lower flow before you twist it on), but still gets points for water saving function due to it being designed entirely around a push button system.

-This admittedly relies a bit more on you being active in saving your water rather than the shower head doing it for you, but for under $10 you get what you pay for.
+This admittedly relies a bit more on you being active in saving your water rather than the product doing it for you, but for under $10 you get what you pay for.

 The construction is solid brass and likely to last you a lifetime if you want it, and it gets the job done just fine…though is hardly a luxury option, to be sure.